 Two of the top contenders are Kenworth and Peterbilt brands.

 They both have an exceptional reputation for being dependable, high quality trucks.

-So, how do you choose?
-Well, as far as quality goes, it might help you to know that they’re both manufactured by the same company.
+As far as quality goes, it might help you to know that both the Kenworth truck and the Pete are both manufactured by the same company.
 That’s right.
 Both of these trucks are made by PACCAR, which comes as no surprise when you consider that they’re the best Class 8 trucks around.

 Related > Gallery of Custom Kenworth Trucks